sotosoc/bible_ventilated/README.md

 ## My Definition of Ventilation:

+Using LaTex my format includes the following:

-- Line-and-a-Half Spacing the text.
+- Line-and-a-half Spacing the text.

 - Breaking text into clauses, somewhat like poetry.

-- sections across pages.
+- Break sections across pages.
   This document is a midpoint between a word document and a powerpoint presentation.
   Thus, this has not been created to be as a printed book.
   It has been created to be read into Notability (or like app) on a tablet computer to read, think, pray, and take notes.

 - chapter numbers or verse numbers.
 I have long wondered what affect adding chapters and verses to the Bible has on me as a reader.
 These were